esotiri/sauce_test/README.md

 sauce_test
 ==========

-I am testing dvn on saucelabs with webdriver and python.
+I am testing dvn on saucelabs with selenium webdriver and python.